CHeggan/CHeggan.github.io/_posts/2022-04-29-MetaAudio.md

     <span class="img_caption" style="display: block; text-align: center;">Figure 5:  </span>
 </span>

-We indentified two distinct ways to train with all datasets simultaneously, one where any individual task can only contain supports and queries from one of the included datasets (which we call **within dataset sampling**), and one in which samples contained within a class are unconstrained (**free dataset sampling**).
+We indentified two distinct ways to train with all datasets simultaneously, one where any individual task can only contain supports and queries from one of the included datasets (which we call **within dataset sampling**), and one in which samples contained within a task are unconstrained (**free dataset sampling**).

 <span class="img_container center" style="display: block;">
     <img alt="test" src="/images/MetaAudio_blog_post/Joint Train - Free Sampling.svg" style="display:block; margin-left: auto; margin-right: auto;" title="caption" />